inafergra/inafergra/README.md

 ## Hi there 👋

 I'm Ignacio, a physicist working in scientific software development.
-My interests include quantum computing (in particular quantum machine learning), as well as classical ML and AI.
+My interests include quantum computing and quantum algorithms, as well as classical ML and AI.

 I currently work at [Pasqal](https://www.pasqal.com/), where I spend most of my time developing software for novel quantum machine learning algorithms.